maiermic/trajecmp/doc/system.md

 ## Preprocessing

-I already mentioned in the [introduction](../README.md) that input and pattern trajectory differ in the number of points, length/size, position, etc.
+I already mentioned in the [introduction](../README.md) that most commonly input and pattern trajectory differ in the number of points, length/size, position, etc.
 Distance functions may assume specific preconditions.
 For example, some require that both trajectories have equal number of points or length.
 The goal of the preprocessing is to prepare a trajectory for comparison with another trajectory.
+The appropriate preprocessing steps depend on the same factors as the limit that is used for [deciding similarity](#deciding-simlarity) including the preprocessing itself in that way that the preprocessing steps influence each other.

 The preprocessing is a sequence of filter and/or map operations.

 ![preprocessing diagram](img/preprocessing.png)